Las Vegas Railway Express

-Las Vegas Railway Express, branded as "X Train," is an American rail transport company that plans to operate passenger rail service between Southern California and Las Vegas, Nevada.
+Las Vegas Railway Express, branded as "X Train," was an American rail transport company that planned to operate passenger rail service between Southern California and Las Vegas, Nevada.
 In May 2017, the Las Vegas Railway Express sold its operation and branding to X Rail Entertainment.
 In October 2018, the Las Vegas Railway Express proposed to change its name to United Rail Inc. In November 2018, the company chose First Transit Group to operate the train, but as of August 2019, the company was in talks with Amtrak to operate the train.
+In 2020, the company purchased the assets of Geocommand Software and rebranded as "Maptelligent, Inc." Its next SEC filing described its business as providing location data for emergency responders, with no mention of the railway as an ongoing concern.